dolugen/openaq-toolkit/README.md

 You can go up 1 level and download the entire archive if you wish.

+If you prefer to not use `awscli`, take a look at this tool that uses the scraping approach: [barronh/scrapenaq](https://github.com/barronh/scrapenaq).

 # How big is the OpenAQ S3 bucket?

 ```shell